 “It heals you.
 What else did you think it would do?“

-On implementation, we have no release date for the story/campaign mode for Keyboard Kommander.
+On implementation, we have no release date for the story/campaign mode for Blah Blah.
 “The story mode is the end goal but there’s a lot of writing to add to the game before we get to that.”
-While we bring an entirely new mode into an already functional game, this implementation time will give us – myself as primary writer/brainstormer and Keyboard Mike as primary editor/designer, along with approvals from the real-life Keyboard Kommander, William, and contributions from the team – the ability to fully develop the world, plot, characters, humor, and storytelling elements that will appear throughout the game.
+We thought about bringing an entirely new gaming mode into an already functional game, and had plans for it, but it was always a difficult proposition, and with the codebase where it was, there was no real ability to do it well.
+So the world, plot, characters, humor, and storytelling elements that would have appeared throughout the game were for naught.

 After all, that flavor is what people remember about their favorite games!